UFO 50 - Every Game Played and Graded

 Magic Garden – Most know the game “Snake” from the old Nokia phone preloaded freebie.
 But Snake’s origin goes back much farther, from 1982’s Nibbler to 1991’s obscure Snakes Alive on Apple’s old line of Macintosh computers.
 More modern takes include Pix the Cat, an excellent game that, although about a cat and its herd of birds, still follows that snakey premise of avoiding one’s own tail…or, in this case, trail.
 Magic Garden takes a similar cue, trading the snake for a girl and her troop of trailing slimes that must be collected, then laid, on specific tiles as the opportunity provides.
 It’s fun, clever, and colorful…and might just be among the best Snake-esque games ever devised.
 It’s also the rare arcade experience to penetrate UFO 50’s not always inclusive range of genre representation.

 UFO 50 is a 50-course serving of an imaginary past, a series of false memories mixed with some modern-day pretensions.
 It’s a history of mysteries, essentially, a nebulous collage of games representing an 8-bit age that never really existed…at least, never exactly like this.
-UFO 50 isn’t so much a reflection of the 8-bit era as it is a revision; more than capturing the 8-bit 1980s in all its uneven, ungainly glory, it chooses to recreate the decade instead.
+UFO 50 isn’t so much a reflection of the 8-bit era as it is a revision; more than capturing the 8-bit 1980s in all its uneven, ungainly glory, it chooses to re-edit the decade instead.
 Simpler games of the Pac-Man or Donkey Kong variety are deemphasized while other titles meddle with the dates, projecting a more contemporary vibe despite their antiquated aesthetics.

 Indeed, a true historian of ‘80s gaming might see UFO 50 as more subversion than tribute, as being less a revealing mirror and more a distorting blur.
 Some of its games, like the strategy-infused Avianos or the adventure-esque Golfaria, would have been considered groundbreaking—too groundbreaking—for the era, while other games, such as the time-waster Waldorf's Journey, fits more neatly within the Macromedia Flash gaming craze of the early 2000s.
 In short, UFO 50 is not so much a snapshot of 1980s gaming, but more a defense of the 8-bit philosophy itself.
 It asks, it boasts, it hopes: What if the 8-bit style had remained gaming’s preeminent and definitive form of expression?

 But more than being a schism of anachronisms, UFO 50 is a paradox of parts…of games benefiting from modern insight and design while still failing to surpass the true classics of the past.
 Its games might resemble the hypothetical NES or Commodore 64 title, but upon play, the flavor and texture are different…like pre-boxed donuts versus those bought right from the baker.
-The same recipe was followed, the same ingredients still there, but there’s less artistry behind the pastry, less freshness in the cream.
+The same recipe was followed, the same ingredients still there, but there’s less artistry behind the boxed pastry, less freshness in the cream.
 It’s the difference, in a sense, between a cook and a gourmet chef.

 More truthfully, UFO 50’s library is what developer Mossmouth wishes the ‘80s 8-bit scene had been.
 Less shooters, arcade-styled games, and straightforward platformers, more quests and puzzles, more strategy and exploration.
 And more women, apparently…the games on hand feature far more “strong” female leads than the actual reality.
 In the ‘80s, boys were the foremost demographic, so naturally, games often featured men in the headlining roles.
-And for macho games like Contra, this especially made sense—more than a girl, storming an alien infested jungle required the granite-jawed brawn of a man.
+And for macho games like Contra, this especially made sense—more than a girl, storming an alien infested jungle required the granite-jawed brawn of a fearless man.
 It just fit the motif.
 But UFO 50 doesn’t agree, often squeezing women into even the most masculine and unlikely of roles.

 Historical inaccuracies aside, however, this is still a monumental tableau of titles—to the point where many could have been released individually.
 Companies like Blaze Entertainment should license UFO 50’s games for its Evercade line of consoles, perhaps releasing cartridges of about fifteen games apiece.
 If not quite masterpieces, these titles are still worthy of being preserved, still deserving of their own console to call home.